aodn/rimrep-examples/R_based_scripts/AIMS_waterTemp.md

 #Creating our map based on our summary table
 m <- leaflet(dfSites) |>
-  #Adiing a basemap - Default is Open Street Map
+  #Adding a basemap - Default is Open Street Map
   addTiles() |>
-  #Add circlres for markers
+  #Add circles for markers
   addCircleMarkers(lat = ~latMean, lng = ~lonMean,
                    #Radius of marker to change based on number of observations
                    radius = ~nPoints*scaleFactor,